penguinite/onbox/README.md

 # Onbox

+**Migration notice:** The git repository for this project has moved to [https://codeberg.org/onbox/onbox](https://codeberg.org/onbox/onbox), this link will still work but it will not contain any new updates.

+---

 Onbox (formerly Pothole) is a lightweight and powerful backend social networking server written in Nim.
 It allows you to share your digital life without the constraints of modern, commercial social media!

 *Note:* Onbox is a work-in-progress.
 A lot of features are missing and the codebase is still likely to change.
 In other words, this is still in pre-alpha stage.
 Using it right now isn't recommended.